mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Reduce the vehicle or drone’s Structure by one.
 If a vehicle runs out of Structure, it is destroyed.
-If the vehicle is destroyed by an attack that reduces it to a negative Structure score it explodes, doing 4d6 damage to everyone within six metres (including the occupants) and 2d6 damage to everyone within twelve metres.
+If the vehicle is destroyed by an attack that reduces it to a negative Structure score it explodes, doing 4d6 damage to everyone within six meters (including the occupants) and 2d6 damage to everyone within twelve meters.
 The occupants of a closed vehicle cannot dodge or dive for cover from this explosion but the occupants of an open vehicle can.